About this Funding

 The User Choice program is part of the Queensland Government’s VET Investment Plan.

 The User Choice 2016-17 program provides a public funding contribution towards the cost of training and assessment services for eligible Queensland apprentices and trainees.The program aims to provide funding aligned to the skill needs of industry and respond to changing government priorities.

 The program provides the flexibility for apprentices, trainees and their employers to select a preferred registered training organisation (RTO) from a list of pre-qualified suppliers for the delivery of nationally recognised, accredited training to meet their specific needs.
 The program works in conjunction with the Commonwealth Australian Apprenticeships System, under which apprentices and trainees (also known in some jurisdictions as “Australian Apprentices”) enter into legally binding training contracts with their employers and receive structured training to achieve a nationally recognised qualification.

-Asset Training Australia has been approved to deliver the following qualifications under the User Choice program:
+Asset College has been approved to deliver the following qualifications under the User Choice program:

 - Certificate I in Business

 - Certificate II in Business